mus-format/mus-go/README.md

     }
   )
   // ...
+  // UnmarshalValidString accepts:
+  // - length unmarshaller (if nil the default value is used)
+  // - length validator
+  // - skip flag
+  // - bs
-  str, n, err := ord.UnmarshalValidString(maxLength, bs)
+  str, n, err := ord.UnmarshalValidString(nil, maxLength, true, bs)
-  // If the encoded string str does not meet the requirements of the validator,
+  // If skip flag == true and the encoded string str does not meet the
-  // then all bytes belonging to it will be skipped, that is, n will be equal to
+  // requirements of the validator, then all bytes belonging to this string will
+  // be skipped, that is, n will be equal to SizeString(str).
-  // SizeString(str).
   // ...
 }
 ```